Adam Lind turns 36 today.

 2010 wasn’t good, he hit .237/.287/.425.
 For the next few seasons he was looking like a lost cause.

-Then in 2013, Gibby came back, we had a manager that understood what most of us here figured out years ago, that Lind had to be platooned.
+Then in 2013, Gibby came back and we, finally, had a manager that understood what most of us here figured out years ago, that Lind had to be platooned.
 Doing that made Lind a valuable member of the team, once again.

 I’ve always liked Lind.
 He’s the guy you could expect to actually speak his mind in an interview.
 He didn’t just give would the pat answers that we’ve grown to expect from baseball players.
 And, when he was here in Calgary on a promotional tour, he really enjoyed playing with kids at the team events.
 I’m always impressed with people who are good with kids.